SkandarEverest/smallprojects/README.md

 # Small Projects
-Collection of Small Projects from Tutorials
+Collection of Small Projects from Online Tutorials